top of page

 United States Windsurfer Class Association

 The USWCA is part of the International Windsurfer Class Association and was created to help guide Windsurfer Class activities in the United States.
-The USWCA is a volunteer organization that seeks to make windsurfing more widely available to people of all experience levels for both recreational sailing and one design Class racing.
-Membership revenue helps support and promote Class activities such as racing, social events, learn to windsurf programs, and demo days.
+The USWCA is a volunteer organization that seeks to make windsurfing more widely available to people of all experience levels

-USWCA Membership
+USWCA Membership Options

 Memberships will be good for one calendar year.
-Revenue will support and promote class activities and cover administrative expenses.
-Membership is required for competing in USWCA sanctioned events such as National Championships.
+Revenue helps support and promote class activities such as racing, social events, learn to windsurf programs, demo days, and administrative expenses.

 Standard USWCA Membership